querydsl/querydsl/README.md

 **Support**

-Free support is provided in the Querydsl Google Group https://groups.google.com/forum/#!forum/querydsl
+Free support is provided in the [Querydsl Google Group](https://groups.google.com/forum/#!forum/querydsl) and on [StackOverflow](http://stackoverflow.com/questions/tagged/querydsl).

 **How to build**

-Querydsl provides releases via public Maven repositories, but you can build the sources also yourself like this
+Querydsl provides releases via public Maven repositories, but you can also build the sources yourself like this

 ```BASH
 $ mvn -DskipTests=true clean install